INFLAMMATION, PAIN, GLUTEN, AND THE LEAKIES

 THE BASEMENT MEMBRANE, AND THE CAPILLARY BED (BLOOD SUPPLY)

 What you need to remember here is that when we talk about GUT HEALTH, the "Gut" is one cell-layer thick, and this is where the barrier is.
-Another well-known barrier system is the BBB (blood/brain barrier).
-Whether talking about the Gut, the BRAIN, the cord, the lungs etc, the gates in these barriers are known as "tight junctions".
-If you look at the red and yellow picture directly above, you will notice a very small circle near the top of the left margin.
-This is the specific area known as the "tight junction".
+Another well-known barrier system that works in an almost identical fashion is the BBB (blood/brain barrier).
+Whether talking about the Gut, the BRAIN, the cord, the lungs, etc, the gates in these barriers are known as "tight junctions".
+If you look at the pictures directly below, you will notice the "tight junctions".
 Although these tight junctions are found near the top of the cell, there are looser connections below this called "gap junctions" (not shown).

 When normal digestion occurs (SEE ENDOGUT), tiny particles of nutrients along with H2O are allowed to pass through the tight junctions, through the basal membranes, and into the capillaries, where they will be taken where needed for growth, repair, regeneration, energy, hydration, etc, etc. As long as the tight junctions are doing their job and only allowing in what should go in, all is well with the world.
 But what would happen if these "tight junctions" were to lose their tightness?
 What happens when things go awry in the body's barrier systems?
 Can anyone say 'leaky'?